AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

          const Real prev_time = state[State_Type].prevTime();
          expand_state(Sborder, prev_time, NUM_GROW);

-   Note in the call to .define(), we tell  to already allocate the data regions for the s that are part of Sborder.
+   Note in the call to .define(), we tell AMReX to already allocate the data regions for the FArrayBoxs that are part of Sborder.

    The actually filling of the ghost cells is done by